Koldenblue/readme-generator/sample-readme.md

 Tests here

 <h3 id='questions'>Issues and Questions</h3>
 Issues and questions can be emailed to sample@email.domain.
-The author's GitHub profile may be found at https://github.com/My-GitHub-Username.<sub><sup>This readme was generated with the help of the readme generator program at https://github.com/Koldenblue/readme-generator.</sup></sub>
+The author's GitHub profile may be found at https://github.com/My-GitHub-Username.
+<p><sub><sup>This readme was generated with the help of the readme generator program at https://github.com/Koldenblue/readme-generator.</sup></sub></p>